Joehuu/osu-web/resources/docs/source/includes/_structures/event.md

 #### beatmapPlaycount

-When a beatmap has been played for certain number of times.
+When a beatmap has been played for a certain number of times.

 Field       | Type
 ------------|------------